Industry 4.0 is a Lot Easier Than You Think: Dispelling 3 Digital Transformation Myths

 Myth #2: Process.
 It’s going to require major heavy-lifting to collect data and make it actionable

-With a Connected Worker approach, you are rethinking how you want to collect standard data from operations and new data from work execution.
+With Connected Worker by Parsable, you are rethinking how you want to collect standard data from operations and new data from work execution.
 As you control the collection tools, you can control how the data is collected so that you get something you can measure every time.

 This means solution vendors can provide common charts and graphs out of the box.
 Additionally, data that is uniformly collected then becomes easy to build dashboards from.
-By eliminating paper data collection and consolidating data collection overall with a Connected Worker platform, you actually simplify what it takes to create dashboards and can leverage a platform like this to create new dashboards.
+By eliminating paper data collection and consolidating data collection overall with Connected Worker, you actually simplify what it takes to create dashboards and can leverage a platform like this to create new dashboards.